 Is Online High School Right For My Teen?

 Many teens have been incredibly successful with learning online.
 Others have fallen behind and lacked motivation, causing tension at home and stress in family relationships.
 If you’re grappling with the difficult decision of whether or not to enroll your child in a distance learning program, these three considerations may help.

-Before enrolling your teen in an online school, ask yourself: “Will this be a workable situation for our family?”
+Before enrolling your teen in a virtual high school, ask yourself: “Will this be a workable situation for our family?”
 Realize that distance learning means your child will be at home during the day.
 Having a stay-at-home parent can be a great asset, especially if your teen needs supervision.
 Many parents enroll their teenagers in an independent study program due to poor behavior, only to find that the behavior is much worse when the teen has full reign in an unsupervised home.

 Even if behavior is not an issue, consider your child’s other needs.
 Generally, distance learning programs are not able to provide the full range of programs that traditional schools offer.
 If your child needs extra tutoring in Algebra, for example, will you be able to hire someone to help or provide the assistance yourself?

 Also, don’t underestimate the need for your own involvement in a distance learning program.
 Parents are often responsible for monitoring their child’s work and participating in regular meetings with teaching supervisors.
 If you’re already bogged down with responsibilities, helping your teen find success through distance learning may be overwhelming.